Sgt. John J. Morine was the son of Frank & Rosa Morine.

 by Father John E. Duffy.
 Fr.
 Duffy was a liberated Japanese POW.

-John was buried for the final time on December 12, 1949, at St. Joseph
+Virgil Janes, John Short, and Harold Beggs.
+After a funeral mass, John was buried for the final time on March 12, 1949, at St. Joseph

 Catholic Cemetery, Sandusky, Ohio, in Section: C, Block: 95,